-In college, I had started a program called BrightEyes out of my frustration that my school didn’t provide opportunities to easily get my foot in the door with the best companies (we weren’t a “Target” school), like some private schools offered (I had got my first job out of college by impulsively traveling to New York and demanding to meet with executives at companies that I wanted to work for, and sneaking into USC’s recruiting session and pitching myself for the job).
-But soon after I started the program, I realized it wasn’t about providing career opportunities through BrightEyes, but helping students rediscover their true passions and unleashing and augmenting their inner voices to ask themselves what they truly aspired to do.
+In college, I had started a program called BrightEyes out of my frustration that my school didn’t provide opportunities to easily get my foot in the door with the best companies.
+I got my first job out of college by impulsively traveling to New York and demanding to meet with executives at companies that I wanted to work for, and sneaking into USC’s recruiting session and pitching myself for the job.
+Soon after I started the program, I realized it wasn’t about providing career opportunities through BrightEyes, but helping students rediscover their true passions and unleashing and augmenting their inner voices to ask themselves what they truly aspired to do.
 Success in the program became defined as helping students become self aware and honest with themselves.

 I’ve recently read numerous articles on “following your passion is bad advice.”
 At first, I nodded in agreement and part of me has always believed that those “successful” people say it, but that’s never how they got there.
 But now I revisit that piece of advice, and I realize there’s more to interpret in what appears to be such a shallow lesson.
 We can’t take the statement literally, rather we have to understand it to be a metaphor for chasing our curiosities and fearlessly trying new things to discover what makes us happiest – you don’t know what you love until you’ve already experienced it.
-My new understanding also has largely to do with my definition of success.
-I understand “follow your passion” to be advice for happiness, not wealth, fame or power.
+“Follow your passion” is about happiness.
 While this may appear obvious and so many also preach happiness as success, few let this drive how they make decisions in life, especially when we are young and vulnerable.

 Let’s reevaluate what we’re doing and why we’re doing it, and challenge ourselves to not fear the unknown and rid any possibilities of failure from our decisions.
 Let’s save future generations from becoming a victim to the existing notions of success and failure.